Clamentos/FabRISC/src/spec/Section6.typ

             [11], [Reserved for future uses.]
         )),

-        [FabRISC provides a 3-bit ISA parameter called *Maximum Vector Length (MXVL)* to indicate the maximum vector length in bits.
-If the system doesn't support any vector capability, then this parameter has no meaning and must be set to zero for convention.
+        [FabRISC provides the *Maximum Vector Length (MXVL)* 3-bit ISA parameter, to indicate the maximum vector length in bits.
+If the system doesn't support any vector capability, then this parameter must be set to zero for convention.
 The possible values are listed in the following table:],

         align(center, table(